 There is a loss of musical information in the transfer from the original musical performance onto various digital storage media – CD or download-quality MP3.
 Simple illustration, as they say, not to scale:

-To other listeners, it makes all the difference in the world, particularly when the instruments in the music are acoustic, as in most jazz.
-It’s only moving air, but capturing moving air and reproducing it faithfully requires good hi-fi.
-Otherwise, you end up with the lady on the right anyway.
-And it’s still the Mona Lisa, isn’t it?
-No. What you have lost is the very smallest detail – the brushstrokes - that are the difference between the experience of a real painting and a print.
+To audiophiles, sound quality contributes significantly to the enjoyment of music, particularly when the instruments are acoustic, as in most jazz.
+Acoustic instruments move air, and capturing moving air and reproducing it faithfully as moving air requires a good hi-fi system.
+Information that can be recovered from vinyl is the very smallest detail – the “brushstrokes” – the difference between the experience of a real painting and a print.

 Once you get to the point of good source faithfully reproduced, you can move up to the next level – the music, rhythm, timing, emotion, more easy to follow, freshness.
 It’s a good experience.

-Then there are clicks pops and scratches, because original owners of your records in the Fifties will have played them on a vinyl-destroying machine, known as a record player: Eight to ten grams tracking weight arm, the autochanger, and a stylus that was never changed.
+Then there are clicks pops and scratches, because original owners of your records in the Fifties will have played them on a vinyl-destroying machine, known as a record player: Eight to twenty grams tracking weight arm, the autochanger, and a chipped sapphire stylus that was never changed.